onox/wayland-ada/README.md

  - relative-pointer

-These crates and Wayland protocols are used by [AWT][url-awt], a window toolkit that takes care of window management, locking and animating the pointer cursor, and handling input devices.
+These crates and Wayland protocols are used by [Orka][url-orka], a game engine which includes a window toolkit that takes care of window management, locking and animating the pointer cursor, and handling input devices.

 ## Building

-Build and run the *wayland_ada_info* crate with Alire to display information about Wayland interfaces.
+Build and run the *wayland_ada_info* crate with Alire or by running `make info` to display information about Wayland interfaces.

 ## Dependencies

-Requires Wayland 1.18 or higher and wayland-protocols 1.21 or higher.
+Requires Wayland 1.18 or higher.
+The scanner requires [wayland-protocols][url-wayland-protocols] 1.26
+to generate the Ada bindings.
+This project has been vendorized using `git subtree add` and can be found in the wayland\_protocols\_ada/wayland-protocols/ folder.

 ## Thanks

 Much thanks to [**@joakim-strandberg**][url-user-joakim-strandberg] for starting this project and writing most of the wayland scanner.

 ## Contributing